 In the late 00’s, I wrote a “comprehensive chronology” of Wright’s Hillside building with the principal of Cornerstone Preservation (which specializes in architectural research and planning).
-This led me to reading all of those old newspapers I wrote about recently.
-The post where I detailed some of what you learn by reading old newspapers.1
+This led me to reading all of those old newspapers I wrote about recently (where I detailed some of what you learn by reading old newspapers1).

 It’s a short, intense, introduction to Hillside, a building on Wright’s Taliesin estate.
-It’s intense because Hillside (the Hillside Home School) was once designed by Wright for a school, then was added to, and changed, beginning 30 years later.
-It includes a dining room and kitchen, an assembly hall and studio, and a theater.
+Hillside (the Hillside Home School) was once designed by Wright for a school for his aunts.
+Then, starting 30 years later, he began making changes to it.
+The building today includes a dining room and kitchen, an assembly hall, studio, and theater.

-The Hillside Home School on the Taliesin estate was originally designed by Frank Lloyd Wright in 1901, added onto by him in the 1930s and ’40s and changed by him after a fire occurred there in 1952.
+Frank Lloyd Wright originally designed the Hillside Home School in 1901.
+It’s on the south part of the Taliesin estate.
+After he started the Taliesin Fellowship, he added on to it by in the 1930s and ’40s, and then changed it after a fire occurred there in 1952.
 “Hillside” seems to be the only building by Wright that shows, distinctly, 4 time periods in his work, spread out over half a century.

 Those three structures were within a school campus that had additional housing, a greenhouse, a laundry, and a barn with horse stables.